Create Your First Project

 LOGLINE

 As the night bleeds into its final hours, all the bits and pieces come loose.
 Doug confesses, Martin is cornered, Domingo bleeds beneath toilet paper, and the past explodes across three houses, none of them safe.
-Meanwhile, a birth begins in the middle of a failed Tupperware party.
+And a birth begins in the middle of a failed Tupperware party.

 SYNOPSIS